istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

-If setting up an environment with universal pod-to-pod connectivity is difficult or impossible, it may still be possible to configure a single control plane topology using Istio gateways and by enabling Istio Pilot's location-aware service routing feature, a.k.a., split-horizon EDS (Endpoint Discovery Service).
+If setting up an environment with universal pod-to-pod connectivity is difficult or impossible, it may still be possible to configure a single control plane topology using Istio gateways and by enabling Istio Pilot's location-aware service routing feature, a.k.a. *split-horizon EDS (Endpoint Discovery Service)*.
 This approach still requires connectivity to Kubernetes API servers from all of the clusters as, for example, on managed Kubernetes services where the API servers run on a network accessible to all tenant clusters.